Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Distributional chaos

-The \emph{distributionally asymptotic relation} and \emph{distributionally proximal relation} of $(X,T)$, denoted by $\dasym(T)$ and $\dprox(T)$, are the set of all distributionally asymptotic pairs and distributionally proximal pairs respectively.
-For $x\in X$, the distributionally asymptotic cell and distributionally proximal cell of $x$ are defined by
+The \emph{distributionally asymptotic relation} and the \emph{distributionally proximal relation} of $(X,T)$, denoted by $\dasym(T)$ and $\dprox(T)$, are the set of all distributionally asymptotic pairs and distributionally proximal pairs respectively.
+For any $x\in X$, the \emph{distributionally asymptotic} and the \emph{distributionally proximal} cell of $x$ are defined by

 and

 respectively.